Automation

 SubcommandPurposeKey options

-clickActivate an application menu item via --item (single-level) or --path "File > Export > PDF".Target flags `--app <namebundlePID:1234>, optional --pid, optional --window-id/--window-title/--window-index, plus all focus flags.
-Paths are normalized automatically if you accidentally pass a '>' string to --item`.
+clickActivate an application menu item via --item (single-level) or --path "File > Export > PDF".Background delivery requires --app or --pid; --foreground explicitly permits the frontmost app fallback and focus options.
+Paths are normalized automatically if you accidentally pass a '>' string to --item.

-listDump the menu tree for a specific app (optionally showing disabled items).Same target flags as click, plus --include-disabled.
+listDump the menu tree for a specific app (optionally showing disabled items).Same target flags as click, plus --include-disabled; remains background unless --foreground is explicit.

 #Implementation notes

-• Menu focus uses ensureFocusIgnoringMissingWindows, which tolerates apps that keep a menu bar without a visible window (e.g., Finder when all windows are closed).
+• --foreground opts into ensureFocusIgnoringMissingWindows, which tolerates apps that keep a menu bar without a visible window (e.g., Finder when all windows are closed).
+Focus options without --foreground are rejected instead of silently activating the app.

 • Any --item string that already contains '>' is automatically interpreted as a --path so agents don’t have to rewrite their inputs.
 The command even prints a note when this normalization occurs.